SchwartzLab/SchwartzLab_ToolBox/README.md

 # SchwartzLab_ToolBox

-A set of programs, and scripts that make our life easier.
+A set of programs, scripts, and tutorials that make our life easier.

+## Tutorials

+A collection of notebooks meant to instruct how to use the main features of packages useful for genomic research.

+### Bioconductor Genomic Packages

+An introduction and example of usage to GenomicRanges, GenomicAlignments, and Gviz.

 ## ggPlotShortcuts.R